Skip to main content

 Check your housing options

-If you rent privately but you cannot afford your rent, you could try to find a more affordable home by:
+If you rent privately but cannot afford your rent, you could try to find a more affordable home by:

 If you have rent arrears that add up to more than 1 month’s rent, you can be suspended from social housing lists, which means you will not be offered a social home.